 Hydrogen Peroxide Soil Drench

 Mix one part 3% hydrogen peroxide with four parts water.
 Water your plant with this solution the same way you normally would, letting it drain through.
 The hydrogen peroxide kills larvae on contact as it moves through the soil.
-You’ll notice it fizzing slightly when it hits the potting mix: that’s it working.
+You’ll notice it fizzing slightly when it hits the potting mix.
+If you want the dilution ratios, root-zone cautions, and repeat schedule in one place, see the full hydrogen peroxide for plants guide.

-Plant care educator Darryl Cheng of Houseplant Journal describes the hydrogen peroxide drench as one of the most reliably effective options available to home growers, precisely because it targets larvae in the soil rather than just the adults flying above it.
+Plant care educator Darryl Cheng of Houseplant Journal describes the hydrogen peroxide drench as a reliably useful home option because it targets larvae in the soil rather than just the adults flying above it.
 The adults you see are the symptom.
 The larvae you can’t see are the source.

 Bottom Watering